NickBurkard/aws-cdk-scala/README.md

 #### Scala

-Create a CDK app in some sbt module.
+Create a CDK app within a module of the project.

 ```scala
 package io.burkard.cdk.example